wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 First, generate a new repository based on my template by clicking [here](https://github.com/wesbarnett/flask-project/generate).
-The contents of the flask repository are discuess in the previous post [here](https://barnett.science/linux/aws/ansible/2020/05/28/ansible-flask.html#flask-project-setup).
+The contents of the flask repository are discussed in the previous post [here](https://barnett.science/linux/aws/ansible/2020/05/28/ansible-flask.html#flask-project-setup).

 Go ahead and clone your repository to your local machine so you can make changes to the